 Life is 10% what happens to you and 90% how you react to it. – Charles Swindoll

-I grew up alongside the banks of the Miramichi River in a tiny village called Loggieville.
+I grew up alongside the banks of the Miramichi River in a tiny village called Loggieville, Canada.
 I spent my early days exploring every nook and cranny of that small village.
 My childhood was quiet, I had a few friends, but never any that were extremely close.
 I never quite felt like I belonged anywhere, but I’ll admit, I was introverted and I was guarding an awful secret.
 I was always a deep thinker but I never attempted to share my thoughts in fear of rejection or judgement.

 When I was about 10 years old, I was sexually abused by a family member.
 Not knowing what was happening to me at the time, I suppressed the memories deep inside.
 Over the year I remained very close to my abuser as I had felt that I loved him very much.
 It wasn’t until I had my son that I realized that I could go no longer with my secret.
-In my best effort to protect my son from the monsters of the world, I exposed my secret to the world and outed my abuser.
+In my best effort to protect my son from the monsters of the world, I exposed my secret to the world and outed my father who was the abuser.

 This blog started out as a challenge to myself to write 50 articles during one calendar year (2015), what I didn’t expect was that it would lead me to change careers from a software developer to being a copywriter!
 Every post is an experience that I have felt, lived, shared.
 I no longer have any secrets, anger or sadness.
 I am finally growing up, and I am thankful to be able to share my stories with you.

 Sharing these posts of my story lead me to find the courage to do a TEDx talk in 2016 about my abuse and in 2017 I released my first book, “The Roaming Mind – One Man’s Journal of Healing from Childhood Sexual Abuse”.

 Thank you for following my journey to self-discovery.